Signado vs Clay

 No workflow building, no credit math, no maintenance.

-You stop spending hours configuring data pipelines and start spending minutes reviewing signals and sending outreach that references what actually happened at the prospect's company this week.
+You stop spending hours configuring data pipelines and start spending minutes reviewing today's warm leads and sending outreach that references the actual signal on each one.

-You shouldn't need an agency to detect a funding round.
+You shouldn't need an agency to find a warm lead.

-An entire services category ('Claygencies') exists because building and maintaining signal detection workflows in Clay takes 3–6 months of technical ramp.
-Signado detects 7 signal types out of the box.
-Import your contacts, set priority, and start monitoring.
+An entire services category ('Claygencies') exists because building and maintaining discovery + signal workflows in Clay takes 3-6 months of technical ramp.
+Signado finds warm leads from LinkedIn comments out of the box, and Deep Dive surfaces 7 company signals on any account in one click.
 No workflow logic, no scheduled runs, no agency retainer.

 Credits shouldn't burn on silence.

-Clay charges credits for every enrichment call, whether it finds a new signal or not.
-Monitoring 500 companies weekly across multiple providers means thousands of credits consumed when nothing changed.
+Clay charges credits for every enrichment call and every scrape, whether it finds a new lead or signal or not.
+Continuous discovery across multiple keywords plus weekly signal monitoring means thousands of credits consumed when nothing changed.
 Signado charges a flat monthly rate.
-If nothing happens at your target companies this week, you pay the same.
-Your budget goes toward signals detected, not API calls made.
+If a quiet week happens, you pay the same.
+Your budget goes toward warm leads and signals surfaced, not API calls made.

 What each platform actually costs

 Clay charges per credit consumed.
 Signado charges a flat monthly rate.
-Signal monitoring and AI outreach included.
+Discovery, ICP scoring, Deep Dive signals, and AI outreach all included.

 | Clay Free | Clay Starter | Clay Explorer | Clay Pro | Signado Free | Signado Starter | Signado Growth | Signado Scale | |